-DELTAP

-relative momentum offset for reference closed orbit (switched off for ONEPASS) Defining a non-zero DELTAP results in a change of the beam momentum/energy without changing the magnetic properties in the sequence, which leads to an off-momentum closed orbit different from the on-momentum reference orbit.
-Particle coordinates are then given with respect to this new closed orbit, unless the option ONEPASS=true is used!

-ONEPASS

-flag to ensure that no closed orbit search is done, which also means that no stability test is done.
-This is always the case for transfer lines, but this option can also be enabled for multi-turn tracking of a circular machine.
-ONEPASS=true does NOT restrict tracking to a single turn.

-With ONEPASS=true, the particle coordinates are specified with respect to the reference orbit.

-With ONEPASS=false, the closed orbit is calculated and the particle coordinates are given with respect to the closed orbit coordinates.

-The name of this attribute is misleading but was kept for backwards compatibility.
+article coordinates are then given with respect to this new closed orbit, unless ne option ONEPASS=true is used!
+Default: 0.0) bil als do W ref W na Th ibi ag to ensure that no closed orbit search is done, which also means that no sta- lity test is done.
+This is always the case for transfer lines, but this option can so be enabled for multi-turn tracking of a circular machine.
+ONEPASS=true bes NOT restrict tracking to a single turn.
+With ONEPASS=true, the particle coordinates are specified with respect to the ference orbit.
+With ONEPASS=false, the closed orbit is calculated and the particle coordi- ates are given with respect to the closed orbit coordinates.
+The name of this attribute is misleading but was kept for backwards compat- ility.
+Default: false) h ag to introduce synchrotron damping (needs RF cavity and flag RADIATE in be BEAM command).
+Default: false) for ag to introduce quantum excitation via random number generator and tables r photon emission.
+Default: false) ma ag to write the particle coordinates in files, whose names are generated auto- atically.
+Default: false) DR ou logical flag to trigger aperture check at the entrance of each element (except RIFTs).
+A particle is lost from the table of tracked particles if its position lies itside the aperture of the current element at the entrance of this element.
+Default: false)

-DAMP

-flag to introduce synchrotron damping (needs RF cavity and flag RADIATE in the ${\tt BEAM}$ command).

-QUANTUM

-flag to introduce quantum excitation via random number generator and tables for photon emission.

-SEED

-If QUANTUM is true, it selects a particular sequence of random values.
-A SEED value is an integer in the range [0...999999999] (default: 123456789).
-Note that the seed set with this command is shared with the COPTION and EOPTION commands.
-See also: Random Values.

-DUMP

-flag to write the particle coordinates in files, whose names are generated automatically.

-APERTURE

-a logical flag to trigger aperture check at the entrance of each element (except DRIFTs).
-A particle is lost from the table of tracked particles if its position lies outside the aperture of the current element at the entrance of this element.
-(Default: false)